HOW IS PROPERTY ASSESSED?

 Idaho has a Homeowner’s Exemption for owner-occupied homes, including manufactured homes, that are primary dwellings.
 The exemption includes the value of your home and up to one acre of land.
 Taxes are computed on the remaining value.
 You may also receive the Homeowner’s Exemption if you are paying occupancy taxes.

 Homeowner applications are available from your county Assessor’s office or under “FORMS” on the website.
-All new Homeowner applications must be filed by April 15th.
 When an application is approved, the exemption is generally permanent as long as you own and occupy the property as your Primary Residence.
 If the property is sold, the new owner must file a new application.

 You may also qualify for the Property Tax Reduction (commonly known as Circuit Breaker), if you meet the income requirements and fit one of the following categories:

 The application may be obtained from your county Assessor or via our website under “FORMS”.
 The PTR application must be filed each year between January 1st and April 15th.

 HOW DO I CHANGE THE NAME OF THE OWNER ON MY PROPERTY?

 The assessor’s office is not able to provide legal advice to owners or potential owners on how to handle a change of name/ownership.
 Therefore, we recommend that you contact a title company or an attorney to advise you on the procedure.